MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Stop-Container -Name "MyContainer"
 ```

-> You can find the available container cmdlets using `Get-Command -Module Containers`.

 ### Step 2 - Create a New Container Image

 An image can now be made from this container.
 This image will behave like a snapshot of the container and can be re-deployed many times.